CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 :::note
 #### How exported extensions will be applied in the production server?

-Basically all systems listed above: TypeORM, TypeGraphQL, Nest.js are designed to initialize all entities/resolvers/controllers at server startup.
-Updating classes at runtime may lead to problems such as wrong type reflection (for example, if some plugin has updated a class in new release).
-Another problem is that we cannot have outage of production server during such update.
+Basically, all systems listed above: TypeORM, TypeGraphQL, Nest.js are designed to initialize all entities/resolvers/controllers at server startup.
+Updating classes at runtime may lead to problems such as wrong type reflection (for example, if some plugin has updated a class in a new release).
+Another problem is that we cannot have an outage of production server during such update.
 In Cromwell CMS we have a feature called "safe reload".
 After Plugin installation/update we start a new server instance at next available port.
 If startup was successful, we redirect traffic to the new instance and kill old one after timeout.
 If installation/update was not successful, then we remove the Plugin, no server restart will follow.
-From outside point of view there's zero downtime for API server in both cases.
+From an outside point of view, there's zero downtime for API server in both cases.
 :::

 ### Backend actions